downloadplanet/downloadplanet/alphacontrols-sources-lifetime-single-license-196008.md

-# AlphaControls sources lifetime single license<br />A package of standard and unique components for professional UI design development using AlphaSkins.
+# AlphaControls sources lifetime single license
+A package of standard and unique components for professional UI design development using AlphaSkins.
 AlphaControls is an easy-to-use universal and powerful tool for developing original skinned and non-skinned business/media applications.
 We have also added some properties and components, which make AlphaControls (and the applications that use them) unique.
 Professional looking applications!
 Over 80 skinable controls and invisible components + skinable standard Delphi controls and a lot of 3rd-party controls All elements of controls are drawn with alpha-channel using (control may be alpha-blended, can have realistic borders, shadows or other fine and unique effects)